remlapmot/mrrobust/_drafts/mvcommands-example/mvcommands-example-2.md

 ## MVMR-Egger

-Fit MVMR-Egger regression (Rees, Wood, and Burgess 2017), by default orienting the model to the phenotype associated with the genotype-phenotype associations.
+Fit MVMR-Egger regression (Rees, Wood, and Burgess 2017), by default orienting the model to the first phenotype in the main varlist.

 ``` stata
 . mrmvegger chdbeta ldlcbeta hdlcbeta tgbeta [aw=1/(chdse^2)] if sel1==1